kms1212/foliOS/docs/vellum/boot-flow.md

 Vellum sets up a usable terminal by composing device interfaces: video, framebuffer, virtual console, ANSI terminal, keyboard, and standard streams.
-This makes boot diagnostics visible before Strata logging is available.
+This makes loader diagnostics visible before handoff.

-## Handoff
+## Module Boundary

-The handoff to Strata is owned by the `load_folios` bootloader module.
-Vellum core should expose the services and device/configuration data needed by that module, but the kernel-facing table should use common `stload` structures rather than Vellum-private data.
+Some bootloader modules may perform kernel handoff.
+Vellum core should expose the services and device/configuration data needed by such modules, but any handoff table should use common `stload` structures rather than Vellum-private data.

 The current contract is documented in
 [stload Handoff ABI](../common/stload-abi.md).
-Changes to `load_folios` handoff behavior should keep that ABI document and the shared `stload` headers in sync.
+Changes to producer handoff behavior should keep that ABI document and the shared `stload` headers in sync.